rygo6/cb/README.md

 This is not a new compiler.
 It is a C++ subset and build profile for projects that want C-like compile times, C-like binary size, and a small amount of modern C++ syntax.

 Flat C++ is in a similiar category to 'Embedded C++' or 'Orthodox C++'.
-Except more explicitly focused on data oriented programming, and more pragamtic in pulling in new C23 and C++ features that aid that styleof programming.
+Except more explicitly focused on data oriented programming, and more pragamtic in pulling in new C23 and C++ features that aid that style of programming.

 > **Note:** C♭ targets clang and GCC only.
 MSVC does not have the same flags, runtime behavior, or GNU extension surface.
 Use a GCC-family toolchain.
 >